-The following steps describe installing BART on CentOS 7.x OS using yum.
+The following steps describe installing BART on CentOS 8.x OS.

-1. Assume superuser privileges and use yum to create the repository configuration file:
+1. Assume superuser privileges and use dnf to create the repository configuration file:

-yum install -y https://yum.enterprisedb.com/edbrepos/edb-repo-latest. noarch.rpm
+dnf install -y https://yum.enterprisedb.com/edbrepos/edb-repo-latest.noarch.rpm dnf makecache

-- 2. Create an EDB user account to request credentials to the EDB repository; for a user account visit the Enter-priseDB website. - 3.
-Use your choice of editor to open the repository configuration file (named edb.repo, located in /etc/ yum.repos.d), and set the enabled parameter value to 1, and replace the username and password placeholders in the baseurl specification with the username and password of a registered EnterpriseDB user. - 4.
+2. Create an EDB user account to request credentials to the EDB repository; for a user account visit the EnterpriseDB website.

+- 3. Use your choice of editor to open the repository configuration file (named edb.repo, located in /etc/yum. repos.d) and set the value of the enabled parameter to 1, and replace the username and password placeholders in the baseurl specification with the username and password of a registered EnterpriseDB user. - 4.
 Update the cache: